mit-dci/opencx/features.md

   - [ ] Create derived keys for deposit addresses
  - [ ] Signing
   - [ ] Sign all messages to/from for identification

+#### Decentralization notes

+One note for decentralization: This is a really good reason why orderbooks shouldn't be kept on blockchains (like some people would want).
+The occasional 1 or 2 block reorg would screw everything up even if you got everything else solved & right.
+We care about the order of orders for matching and matching only, the validity of the orders and settlement can be done elsewhere, like with bitcoin.
+So no reason TO use a blockchain as an orderbook.
+Trying to fairly match orders without regarding order they came in is something that would solve a lot of the problems I think.
+We do want every order to be in the same network / same place though.
+Orderbooks and matching engines exist because we don't know how to do this, maybe the order doesn't really matter, or maybe it does.
+Figuring out _whether or not_ the order that orders come in matter for fairness of matching is also an interesting problem.
+I've only seen 2 different matching algorithms and they're pretty simple.
+We can do all the money stuff with bitcoin, so half the battle is done right there.
+We just need to figure out what's a trustless way to store orders all in one place, and how to fairly match them.
+Also, if two people in some sort of DEX network match the same order, only one of them is gonna end up working, and this matters a lot, since if we treated all matched orders as valid, we care which one gets executed since the same buy order could have 2 different sell recipients, and the same sell order could have 2 different buy recipients.
+This is all assuming there's gossip matching or something super decentralized.
+It just has so many cases.